21 Best Things To Do In Valladolid, Mexico

 One of the best places is Restaurante El Atrio.
 This much-loved establishment features refreshing drinks, fresh ingredients, and Mayan food.
 It’s a particularly good spot for breakfast, surrounded by the oasis-like garden.

-There’s also Las Campanas – a good place to enjoy a lunch, it’s laid-back, unfussy and with many options for local food and drinks; sometimes there’s even live music here.
+There’s also Las Campanas – a good place to enjoy a lunch.
+It’s laid-back, unfussy, and with many options for local food and drinks; sometimes, there’s even live music here.

 Churros